burakalay/Server-Side-Scripting-project/README.md

 ## HOW TO USE THE APP
 ### 1. Access the App
-Go to [Encryptify App](encryptify-hbewgrgbgnb4g8bd.canadacentral-01.azurewebsites.net) to access the application
+Go to [Encryptify](https://encryptify-hbewgrgbgnb4g8bd.canadacentral-01.azurewebsites.net) to access the application.

 ### 2. Register a New Account
 On the homepage, click the User Login page and to create a new account.
 Click the Create New button.
 Fill in your details:
-- First Name and Last Name
+* First Name and Last Name
-- Email Address
+* Email Address
-- Username
+* Username
-- Password
+* Password
 Click Submit to complete the registration.
 Your details will be securely stored in the database.

 ### 3. Managing Your Password Credentials